-Ayurveda is an ancient science born in India.
-In fact, it’s the sister science of yoga.
+Ayurveda and Yoga are ancient sciences born in India.
+In fact, Ayurveda is the sister science of Yoga.

 Western medicine is great for trauma.
 Break a leg?
 Go to the ER.
 You’ll usually get good results.

 However, most suffering today is from lifestyle disease.
 Ayurveda is great for this because it focuses on the root cause, not the symptoms.